Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Introduction

-While QC-QMC is expected to provide highly accurate ground-state calculations, applying the method to large-scale systems is one of the remaining challenges.
-Although the electronic correlations outside the active space can be obtained by classical post-processing~\cite{Huggins2022-ly}, the size of the available active space is limited by that of the reference wave function.
-The proposals for constructing wave functions larger than the size of a quantum device include the divide-and-conquer algorithm~\cite{Yamazaki2018-pu, Fujii2022-bq}, embedding theory~\cite{Kawashima2021-os, Greene-Diniz2022-xo, Cao2022-hn}, circuit cutting~\cite{Peng2020-xc, Mitarai2021-wz, Schleich2023-fv, Harada2023-ym}, perturbation~\cite{Sun2022-bh}, and tensor network~\cite{Huggins2019-qa, Yuan2021-ih}.
-Hybrid tensor network (HTN)~\cite{Yuan2021-ih} is a general framework of the tensor network that can be implemented on a reduced number of qubits and gates by decomposing the wave function in the original system into smaller-size tensors, and the tensors are processed by either quantum or classical computation, i.e., quantum/classical hybrid computation.
-The decomposition can reduce both the effective circuit width and depth of the execution, which is more robust to noise than the execution on the original circuit.
-There are several quantum algorithms depending on the tensor network structure, which include the matrix product states (MPS)~\cite{Schollwock2011-im, Foss-Feig2021-si}, projected entangled pair states (PEPS)~\cite{Verstraete2004-lj, Liu2019-vp}, and tree tensor networks (TN)~\cite{Shi2006-he, Huggins2019-qa}.
-In a quantum algorithm for TN of the two-layer structure, which is adopted in this study, the quantum states of the subsystem in the first layer are integrated with the second layer either by quantum or classical computation.
-We refer to the former and latter types as quantum-quantum TN (QQTN) and quantum-classical TN (QCTN), respectively.
-Deep VQE~\cite{Fujii2022-bq, Mizuta2021-bv, Erhart2022-pp} and entanglement forging~\cite{Eddins2022-ny, Motta2022-oz} can be broadly classified into the QQTN and QCTN, respectively, and QQTN has been theoretically and numerically verified in the HTN works~\cite{Yuan2021-ih}.
-On the one hand, the QCTN is more robust to noise than QQTN due to avoiding the accumulation of errors in the integration whereas the QQTN is expected to efficiently compute correlations that cannot be captured by the QCTN.
-In terms of obtaining a reference wave function that takes the most advantage of quantum computation, QQTN is considered the best choice.
+While QC-QMC can provide highly accurate ground-state calculations, applying this method to large-scale systems is challenging.
+Although the electronic correlations outside the active space can be obtained by classical post-processing~\cite{Huggins2022-ly}, the available active space size~\cite{Takeshita2020-ec, Roos2007-cm} is limited by the size of the trial wave function i.e., the number of qubits.
+The proposals for constructing wave functions larger than the quantum device size include the divide-and-conquer algorithm~\cite{Yamazaki2018-pu, Fujii2022-bq}, embedding theory~\cite{Kawashima2021-os, Greene-Diniz2022-xo, Cao2022-hn}, circuit cutting~\cite{Peng2020-xc, Harada2023-ym}, perturbation~\cite{Sun2022-bh}, and tensor network~\cite{Huggins2019-qa, Yuan2021-ih}.
+Hybrid tensor network (HTN)~\cite{Yuan2021-ih} is a general tensor network framework that can be implemented on a reduced number of qubits and gates by decomposing the wave function in the original system into smaller-sized tensors.
+These tensors are processed by quantum or classical computation, i.e., quantum/classical hybrid computation.
+Such a decomposition can reduce the effective width and depth of the circuit, making it more robust to noise than the original circuit.
+There are several quantum algorithms or ansatze depending on the tensor network structure, including the matrix product states~\cite{Schollwock2011-im}, projected entangled pair states~\cite{Verstraete2004-lj}, and tree tensor networks (TN)~\cite{Shi2006-he, Huggins2019-qa}.
+In the two-layer TN adopted in this study, the quantum states of the subsystem in the first layer are integrated with the second layer by using a quantum or classical method, referred to as the quantum-quantum TN (QQTN) and quantum-classical TN, respectively.
+The deep VQE~\cite{Fujii2022-bq} and entanglement forging~\cite{Eddins2022-ny, Motta2023-mg} can be broadly classified into the quantum-quantum and quantum-classical ones, respectively.
+If gaining the quantum advantage (rather than noise robustness) is a priority, QQTN is preferred.